 Our advice is to just carry a mini first aid kit.

-Here are some basic supplies to add to your mini first aid kit:
+Here are some basic first aid supplies to add to your women’s EDC:

 - Adhesive bandages

 - Medical tape

 Ingrown nails.
 Your kid’s broken toy.
 An unplanned road trip.
 Being locked out of the house.